-You may have to go to another store to finish your shopping some weeks or change your meal plan.
-It is definitely a fast shopping experience at Aldi though.
+You may have to go to another store to finish your shopping for some weeks or change your meal plan.
+It’s definitely a fast shopping experience at Aldi though.

 If you want the big discount shopping club savings and feel, but in a local market, Aldi is an excellent choice.

 Are you already an Aldi shopper or will you give them a try?
 Any tips to share on products you love – or those you don’t?